 - Lied about their admissions and graduate employment statistics,

 - Disgusted even their own faculty,

-- Spawned a legion of furious recent graduates for whom there are no jobs, and,
+- Spawned a legion of furious graduates for whom there were no jobs, and,

 - Attracted the negative attention of the U.S. Senate.

 Law schools survive only because of the current licensure system.
 A three-year degree from an ABA-accredited school (which often means six-figure school loan debt) plus bar exam passage is the only path to licensure in most states.
 If UPLs (that restrict to licensed attorneys the giving of advice) disappeared, law schools would undergo wrenching changes.

 While the top-tier schools would probably go about business as usual, all other schools would have to adapt (and quickly) or die.
 Instead of dictating to the legal services market what a legal-advice-giver is, and what education that person needs, the market (i.e., reality) would dictate to the law schools.